foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 # The Manifest Format

-The `scarb.toml` contains the package manifest that is needed in package compilation process.
+The `Scarb.toml` contains the package manifest that is needed in package compilation process.
 It can be used to provide configuration for Starknet Foundry Forge.

 ## `Scarb.toml` Contents